-At the recent meeting of the Hargraves Step Change Commercialisation Group, members discussed the topic “How to develop a step by step process for radical change that can be incorporated into a Portfolio Management Approach that balances today’s requirements with future viability”.
-Members heard 2 case studies.
+The Hargraves Step Change Commercialisation Group discussed the topic “How to develop a step by step process for radical change that can be incorporated into a Portfolio Management Approach that balances today’s requirements with future viability”.
+Two case studies were presented.

-The first from Cochlear about how they bring about disruption to their product offering by using a technology readiness criteria which allows them to either proceed with the application or to park it until the technology becomes available.
+How does Cochlear bring about disruption to their product offering by using a technology readiness criteria which allows them to either proceed with the application or to park it until the technology becomes available?
 They also covered some of the elements of their culture, particularly the mindsets that are an expectation of all employees.
 These included:

 - institutionalised learning being part of your development objectives;